colts70/The-Sematic-Stack/README.md

 *This project is not affiliated with Google, Amazon, OpenAI, or any third party.*

-DFH/SFH was created by the public for the public.
+HESS/DFH was created by the public for the public.

 ---

 # 3. Background & Motivation

-SFH / DFH is the modern deterministic extension of Berners-Lee’s Semantic Web:
+HESS / DFH is the modern deterministic extension of Berners-Lee’s Semantic Web:
 a universal *first-hop* that tells machines:

 > **“Start here.
 This is the deterministic meaning and provenance root.”**